idaholab/moose/framework/doc/content/syntax/Transfers/index.md

 3. Rotation about the z-axis (again) by [!param](/Problem/FEProblem/gamma_rotation) degrees

-[!param](/Problem/FEProblem/length_units_per_meter) allows the user to specify how many mesh length units are in a meter.
+[!param](/Problem/FEProblem/length_unit) allows the user to specify their mesh length unit.
+The code in `MooseCoordTransform` which processes this parameter leverages the [MooseUnits](/Units.md) system.
+A scaling transform will be constructed to convert a point in the mesh domain with the prescribed mesh length unit to the reference domain with units of meters.
 The last option which contributes to transformation information held by the `MooseCoordTransform` class is the [!param](/MultiApps/TransientMultiApp/positions) parameter which is described in [MultiApps/index.md#multiapp-positions].
 The value of `positions` exactly corresponds to the translation vector set in the `MooseCoordTransform` object of the sub-application.
 The `alpha_rotation`, `beta_rotation`, `gamma_rotation`, and `positions` parameters essentially describe forward transformations of the mesh domain described by the MOOSE `Mesh` block to a reference domain.
-The `length_units_per_meter` parameter effectively represents an inverse transform, e.g. the meter is chosen as the reference scale, so a $1/l$ scaling transform (where $l$ corresponds to `length_units_per_meter`) would be applied to the mesh domain in order to map to the meter-based reference domain.
 The sequence of transformations applied in the `MooseCoordTransform` class is:

 1. rotation